GadagojuShiva/employee-management-java-spring-boot/README.md

 ## About the Developer:

 This Employee Management System was skillfully developed, and its efficiency was enhanced through the use of ChatGPT, a powerful language model developed by OpenAI.
 This collaboration enabled rapid development, contributing to the creation of a seamless and resource-efficient in-memory application.

+## Demo Deployment on Kubernetes with ArgoCD:

+This application is prepared for a demo deployment on Kubernetes using ArgoCD.
+The Kubernetes manifests and deployment configurations are included to facilitate easy deployment and management through ArgoCD.